-OUR PREMIUM EXCEL & ECO 100% polymer composite deckboards are produced with an advanced engineering grade polymer cap layer giving exceptional weatherability.
-Excel boards are manufactured using multi colour processing technology resulting in natural effect streaks and colour variation, this means no two boards are manufactured the same and thus provides an unparalleled natural appearance.
+PREMIUM EXCEL & ECO 100% POLYMER COMPOSITE DECKBOARDS are manufactured using the very best outdoor grade materials.
+By combining a UPVC base layer with a high performance polymer cap layer the boards offer exceptional weatherability.
+The two polymers types are bonded at melting point yielding a robust composite structure.
+Excel boards are manufactured using multi colour processing technology resulting in natural effect streaks, tone and colour variation.
+This means no two boards are manufactured the same and thus provides an unparalleled natural appearance.
 Dual wood grain patterning further enhances the look and ensures excellent slip resistance .
 Completing the range our Premium Eco deckboard uses the same cap layer and wood patterning technology but are manufactured from modern single colours.

 FOILED WOOD GRAIN effect balustrade & skirting finishes such as green, grey, rustic oak and golden oak are all produced using the same type of outdoor grade technical plastic film as double glazed window frames.
 The film is wrapped onto a partly recycled base polymer resulting in a product that is extremely durable and is 100% recyclable.
 More product information can be viewed by downloading our literature.

-FENSYS WOOD PLASTIC COMPOSITE is manufactured using a 60% wood 40% polymer mix.
-Boards can be fitted either way up using Fensys nylon fixing clips and suitable screws; we offer self drilling screws for metal sub-frames.
+FENSYS WOOD PLASTIC COMPOSITE ***product discontinued May 2021***.
+Manufactured using a 60% wood 40% polymer mix.
+Boards can be fitted either way up using Fensys nylon fixing clips and suitable screws.
 Composite materials whilst being more resistant than timber to rot will on exposure to sunlight loose some colour, after 6 months a more natural looking lighter tone of the original colour should be expected, please see the composite gallery for images demonstrating.
 The boards are strong and robust but thermal expansion and contraction should be considered, a suitably strong sub-frame should be used with maximum joist centres of 400mm, fixing clips are designed to allow expansion and contraction and should be loosely fixed so as not to impair this movement, clearance at board ends is essential with a minimum of 5mm at both ends required.
 Thermal expansion followed by reversion can lead to boards shirking over the first few months, allow for +/- 2mm movement per metre, cutting and fitting shorter lengths up to 2440mm is recommended to avoid the excessive gaping of longer lengths.
 Composite trimming angles require the same end clearance and drill over sized holes before loose fixing.
 Composite materials can and will crack if they are not able to expand.

 QUALITY STANDARD.
 All polymer products are manufactured by PAL GROUP (operations) LIMITED under the controls of BS EN ISO 9001 quality standard.
 A copy of our ISO 9001 accreditation certificate is available on request.